rucio/documentation/docs/operator/k8s_guide.md

 - https://codimd.web.cern.ch/s/ZFIkp7PWG#2-Database-configuration

 Once the db creation is finalised, we can use `psql`, to set up the credentials.
-In the folllowing example, we chose the name `rucioitdb` for the database; in general, the naming of the DBOD instance is the operator's choice:
+In the following example, we chose the name `rucioitdb` for the database; in general, the naming of the DBOD instance is the operator's choice:
 ```sh
 dnf install postgresql-server